osteele/osteele.com/index.md

 ## Teaching

-I am an instructor for the following courses at the Franklink W. Olin College of Engineering, in Needham, MA:
+I am an instructor for the following courses at the [Franklin W. Olin College of Engineering](http://www.olin.edu) in Needham, MA:

 * ENGR2532: Software Design
 * ENGR2599A: Hacking the Library